FrontEndFoxes/curriculum/workshop/full-day/ch2.md

 const router = new VueRouter({ routes });
 ```

 - Finally, we need to add the router to our Vue instance.
-To do this, just add a reference to `router` right after the `template: "<App/>",` string:
+To do this, just add a reference to `router` inside of the `new Vue` configuration object:

 ```js
 new Vue({